Jianing-Qiu/Awesome-Healthcare-Foundation-Models/README.md

 12) Decentralised methods for developing and deploying biomedical and health foundation models
 13) Foundation model ethics, safety, privacy, and regulations in biomedicine and healthcare

-Please help spread the word and contribute if you are interested or already working on this topic!
+Please help spread the word and contribute if you are interested or already working on these topics!

 ## Table of Contents